yichunzhao/using-mockito/README.md

 Mockito NotAMockException
 This exception is one of the common exceptions we will likely encounter when misusing mocks or spies.
 The Mockito when() method expects a mock or spy object as the argument.

+ArgumentCaptor Instance
+Using @Captor to inject a ArgumentCaptor Instance, with the same generic type as the target argument type.
+ArgumentCaptor instance is used together with verify mechanism, in order to capture the input method argument while verifying a mocked instance's behaviour.